Your Ultimate Guide to Belgium: Brussels, Bruges, & Antwerp

 Brussels with the winter lights still up; January 2018

-Brussels is the biggest of the Belgian cities, but it’s still small enough to get lost to the extent that you’ll never really get lost because you’ll never be too far away from Grand-Place (the city center).
+As it’s almost twice the size of Antwerp in terms of population, Brussels is the biggest of the Belgian cities – with a population of over 1 million.
+However, Brussels is still small enough to get lost to the extent that you’ll never really get lost because you’ll never be too far away from Grand-Place (the city center).

 P.S. – I ordered Belgian fries to my room that night and it was an excellent decision on my behalf.